runjumplabs/dreammakerfx_pedal_packs/README.md

-# dreammakerfx_pedal_packs
+# Pedal Packs for DreamMaker FX

-Collections of Arduino pedal sketches for DreamMaker FX
+The repo contains a collection of sketch collections / pedal packs for the DreamMaker FX pedal.

+ * /Basics - contains simple pedal implementations that demonstrate how to use the various building blocks